-Health Maintenance Organization (HMO): See DHMO.
+Health Maintenance Organization (HMO): See Dental Health Maintenance Organization.

 Health Savings Account (HSA): A tax-advantaged savings account.
-Members can open HSAs to pay for qualified medical and other health expenses.
-Members and employers can put money in HSAs.
-The money belongs to the member.
-The member can withdraw funds tax-free if they are used for qualified medical and other health care expenses like dental care.
-The HSA goes with the members if they change jobs.
+You can open HSAs to pay for qualified medical and other health expenses.
+You and your employer can put money in HSAs.
+The money belongs to you.
+You can withdraw funds tax-free if they are used for qualified medical and other health care expenses like dental care.
+The HSA goes with you if you change jobs.